benjaminwolkchen/blog/content/post/burning-flame/index.md

 Diamonds are made out of ashes.
 They're made by compressing the ashes really strong.

-And he's making Diamonds out of us, all the challenges that we face are the process of us becoming a beautiful and sturdy Diamond. ❤💎
+And he's making Diamonds out of us, all the challenges that we face, all the broken things in our life are the process of us becoming a beautiful and sturdy Diamond. ❤💎